FranzKnut/agent/README.md

 ![image](https://user-images.githubusercontent.com/1892071/46906219-61a5b700-cf00-11e8-8e6e-0c821f6ce81f.png)

 # Purpose
-In 2018 it's surprisingly difficult to understand why a reinforcement or inverse reinforcement learning agent makes a decision.
+In 2018 it's surprisingly difficult to understand **why** a reinforcement or inverse reinforcement learning agent makes a decision.

-Why don't we have usable interpretability techniques in reinforcement learning like we see from [distill.pub](distill.pub) in supervised learning?
+How come the research community lacks usable, open-source interpretability techniques for reinforcement learning like we see from [distill.pub](distill.pub) for supervised learning?
 Victoria Kraknova made a [well-reasoned call](https://www.youtube.com/watch?v=3HzIutdlpho) for more research in deep RL interpretability for AI Safety at a NIPS workshop a year ago and yet the field has published little there since.
+It seems there is much to be explored how a RL agent processes its input and decides on an action on a moment-by-moment basis and such work would be valuable.
+What is causing the paralysis?

-The authors of Agent believe the bottleneck is misfitted tooling.
+The authors of Agent believe a primary bottleneck is misfitted tooling.
 The current process to extract and save the relevant network activations and episode frames is laborious and complex.
-Rendering visualizations in a time-dynamic UI is generally intractable in common tools.
-Even if you succeed, the technique(s) you build tend to be tightly-coupled to your project (see [this group](https://arxiv.org/pdf/1602.02658.pdf) who made an interesting deep RL intepretability tool, but you have to run Lua and Windows 10).
+Rendering visualizations in a time-dynamic UI is generally intractable in common tools (Jupyter, Tensorboard, Visdom, etc).
+Even if you succeed, the technique(s) you build tend to be tightly-coupled to your project (see [this group](https://arxiv.org/pdf/1602.02658.pdf) who made an interesting deep RL intepretability tool, but you have to be running Lua and Windows 10).

 The authors of Agent find the above state of affairs frustrating for a [subfield of technical AI Safety](https://medium.com/@deepmindsafetyresearch/building-safe-artificial-intelligence-52f5f75058f1) with low-hanging fruit.
-RL and IRL need a well-documented platform for intepreting agents that is functional across standard workflows.
-Agent is built in Python within Tensorboard due to the visualization suite's robustness and popularity among researchers.
-We hope someday Agent will be merged into Tensorboard itself like the Beholder plugin.
+RL and IRL research needs a well-documented platform for intepreting agents that is functional across standard workflows.

-Agent v0 ships end-of-November with two deep learning interpretability techniques, t-SNE and [saliency heatmaps](https://arxiv.org/abs/1711.00138), which we hope will prove immediately useful for debugging.
-Setup should take a few minutes or less.
-For researchers with fresh insight into RL intepretability, Agent v1 will support custom visualizations with the aim to reduce the overhead in developing new techniques by an order of magnitude.
+The purpose of Agent is to accelerate progress in deep RL/IRL intepretability.
+We are very interested in perspectives from the intepretability, deep RL/IRL, and AI Safety communities.
 Please share your feedback through GitHub issues.

-The purpose of Agent is to accelerate progress in deep RL/IRL intepretability.

 # Prototype demo (with sound)

 ----

+# Goals
+Agent was built in Python within Tensorboard due to the visualization suite's robustness and popularity among researchers.
+We hope someday Agent could be merged into Tensorboard itself like the [Beholder plugin](https://github.com/tensorflow/tensorboard/pull/613).

+Agent v0 ships end-of-November with two deep learning interpretability techniques, t-SNE and [saliency heatmaps](https://arxiv.org/abs/1711.00138), which we hope will prove immediately useful.
+Setup should take a few minutes or less.

+For researchers with fresh insight into RL intepretability, Agent v1 will support custom visualizations with the aim to reduce the overhead in developing new techniques by an order of magnitude.

 ## Setup (Work in progress)
 ### Note: Agent is currently built for demonstration purposes.